EDUCBA

 Advanced option example 2.8.1

-“Advanced” provides us with the option to choose the decimal separator and the thousands separator.
+“Advanced” allows us to choose the decimal separator and the thousands separator.

 Separate text in Excel 13

 Next, we shall select the destination cell.
 If we do not modify this, it will overwrite the original column with “Name”; the adjacent cell will become “Sales”.
-If we choose to keep the original column, we will need to mention a value here (which will be the next adjacent cell).
+If we keep the original column, we must mention a value here (the next adjacent cell).

 Separate text in Excel example 2.8